Diagonals Are Congruent In What Shapes: Complete Guide

 Wrapping It Up

 So, which shapes boast congruent diagonals?
 Rectangles, squares, and isosceles trapezoids take the crown.
 A rhombus joins the party only when it’s a square, and any other quadrilateral needs a special condition—usually a right angle or equal legs—to earn the badge.
-Which means knowing these rules saves you time, prevents mis‑measurements, and gives you a neat mental shortcut for everything from classroom proofs to weekend woodworking projects.
-Next time you pull out a ruler, remember the diagonal test—it’s the quiet hero of geometry that most people overlook.
+Even so, knowing these rules saves you time, prevents mis‑measurements, and gives you a neat mental shortcut for everything from classroom proofs to weekend woodworking projects.
+This leads to next time you pull out a ruler, remember the diagonal test—it’s the quiet hero of geometry that most people overlook.
 Happy measuring!

 Thank you for reading about Diagonals Are Congruent In What Shapes: Complete Guide.
 We hope the information has been useful.
 Feel free to contact us if you have any questions.
 See you next time — don't forget to bookmark!